KillaMeep/inventory-system/README.md

 computer = Computer("My Home PC", "computer123", "Intel Core i7", "16 GB", "1 TB SSD") #name, part number, cpu, ram, storage

 try:
-    create_tables_if_not_exist() #leave this call, it looks at the classes from earlier, and will create the talbes in the DB.
+    # leave this call, it looks at the classes from earlier,
+    # and will create the talbes in the DB.
+    create_tables_if_not_exist()

-    insert_item(computer) #and now we send our item into the DB!
+    insert_item(computer) # and now we send our item into the DB!

-except Exception as e: #add error logging
+except Exception as e: # add error logging
     print('\n')
     print(status.ERROR,e)